Weeks Bay National Estuarine Research Reserve

 The Weeks Bay Reserve includes over 6000 acre of coastal wetlands and water bottoms that provide rich and diverse habitats for a variety of fish, crustaceans and shellfish, as well as many unique and rare plants.
 The Weeks Bay estuary, "where rivers meet the sea," is an important site of scientific research on estuarine ecology.
 The Weeks Bay Interpretive Center offers the public opportunities to learn about coastal habitats through its exhibit, live animals displays and collections of animals and regional plants.
 Self-guiding nature trails wind through wetlands, marshes, bogs and forests.

 In 2014, the Reserve joined with other conservancy groups to secure a tract of land which now protects the undeveloped marine forests near the bay.
 The Weeks Bay Foundation is a fully accredited member of The Land Trust Alliance.
+Weeks Bay was designated part of NOAA's National Estuarine Research Reserve System in 1986.
+This site is managed by the Alabama Department of Conservation and Natural Resources.